JonLevy/tryton_introduction/doc/source/coding_trytond.rst

 Errors and Warnings
 -------------------
-All models and wizards inherit are subclasses of ``trytond.error.WarningErrorMixin``.
-As a result, each model class has an ``_error_messages`` attribute, which is a dictionary of ``[error name]:
+All models and wizards are subclasses of ``trytond.error.WarningErrorMixin``.
-[display message for user]``.
+As a result, each model class has an ``_error_messages`` attribute, which is a dictionary of ``[error name]: [display message for user]``.
 Developers may create custom errors by adding to this dictionary.
 Because this is a case of altering, but not totally overriding, an attribute of a parent class, it should be done in the new model's ``__setup__`` method.
 For example:

 ::